 The Threadleaf Group: Shrubs With Golden Foliage

-Another cultivar similar in size, shape, and foliage to both Gold Mops and Dwarf Gold Thread is Chamaecyparis pisifera filifera 'Sun Gold.'
-It does not keep its color quite as well through summer as does Gold Mops, but it does a better job than the latter of avoiding winterburn.
+- 'Sun Gold': Suitable for planting zones 4–8, this shrub does not keep its color quite as well through summer as does Gold Mops, but it does a better job of avoiding winterburn.

 With their fine texture, these threadleaf false cypress shrubs are great for giving your yard visual interest, and their golden foliage opens up some interesting options when developing landscape color schemes.
 For example, when you use deep red barberries as a companion plant to go along with the golden foliage of a false cypress, it creates an instant focal point.